Introduction

 Errors

-SSLMate uses HTTP response codes to indicate the success or failure of an API request.
-Codes in the 2xx range indicate success, codes in the 4xx range indicate an error with the request, and codes in the 5xx range indicate an error with SSLMate's servers.
+The HTTP response code indicates the success or failure of an API request.
+Codes in the 2xx range indicate success, codes in the 4xx range indicate a problem with the request, and codes in the 5xx range indicate a problem with SSLMate's servers.
 An error object is returned by the server for any unsuccessful request.

 The error object